Mircea-s-classes/intro-to-github-fundamentals-RaulCancho/README.md

 ## ⚡  Completion of Assignment

 Completed the assignment by following the directions.
-I created a new file following the directions of the optional section.